2013 Chevrolet Avalanche Performance

 Handling and Braking

-Test drivers praise the Chevrolet Avalanche’s handling, saying that while it’s not exactly sporty, it’s better than most other pickup trucks.
+Test drivers praise the Chevrolet Avalanche’s handling, saying that while it’s not exactly sporty, it’s better than the handling of most other pickup trucks.
 One reviewer notes that the 2013 Avalanche’s small turning circle is among its strengths, while another writes that it offers a more comfortable ride than its truck-based roots would suggest.